 Mother wrote me and told me about poor Simon’s death.

 Write in with your query, and we’ll do our best to answer it.

 I didn’t know you wrote poetry.

 He has written a song specifically for her.

-If I could write the beauty of your eyes.
+If I could write to the beauty of your eyes.

 |Adjective: half-right, rightable, righteous, righter, rightest, rightful, unrightable, unrighted

 write someone in